graphql-dotnet/server/README.md

 });
 ```

-Please note that some UI packages do not support the `graphql-transport-ws` sub-protocol.
+Please note that the included UI packages are configured to use the `graphql-ws` sub-protocol.

 ### Customizing middleware behavior